 Nothing is more important in a sale than timing.
 Recently, M&A activity and values have reached all-time highs.
-As pointed out in the Wall Street Journal, the market can change quickly " There is no assurance the 2015-16 intensity will continue.
-Deals tend to beget deals, and much depends on (buyers) executives' mind-set and their stomach for risk, both of which can quickly turn.......deals can go "pencils down" as a result of increases in interest rates, an economic downdraft or geopolitical instability.
+As pointed out in the Wall Street Journal, the market can change quickly " There is no assurance the recent values of private companies will continue.
+Deals tend to beget deals, and much depends on (buyers) executives' mind-set and their stomach for risk, both of which can quickly turn.......deals can go "pencils down" as a result of increases in interest rates, an economic downdraft or geopolitics.

 Successful companies know that growing a business organically is often not enough, particularly in a period of slow economic expansion.
 They understand the potential for enhancing shareholder value quickly through an effective and well planned acquisition strategy.
 This is particularly true in mature industries.
 Current economic conditions of slow growth. and low interest rates, plus the need not to be "left behind", have created buyers in every industry seeking companies that can grow rapidly.

-Acquisitions can be risky, both completing them and making them pay off.
+Acquisitions can be difficult to close and often fail to meet the buyer's expectations.
 The best acquisition target companies are seldom "for sale".
 As a result, at The Inman Company we have developed a proprietary process of identifying, pre-qualifying, and assessing these businesses.
 We work hard to build relationships with sellers, their advisors and gain their confidence.

 We have advised large and small buyers alike, including Fortune 500 companies.
 Services we provide include:

 - Assistance in the development of a formal acquisition strategy